scott-eaton.com

 Senior Character Artist

-Intensive Anatomy for Artist is a professional training course for visual effect, game, and traditional artists.
-If you are a game studio, VFX facility looking for intensive anatomy instruction for your artists please contact me for more information.
+Intensive Anatomy for Artists is a professional training masterclass for visual effects and game studios.
+If you are a game studio or VFX facility looking for professional anatomy instruction for your artists please contact Scott for more information.

 About the course

-Scott Eaton’s Anatomy for Digital Artists course offers an intensive introduction to anatomy for digital artists.
-The course is designed to teach artists the fundamentals of traditional artistic anatomy and how this knowledge is applied to illustration, character design, modeling, rigging, and animation.
+Scott Eaton’s Anatomy for Artists course offers an in-depth training in anatomy for artists.
+The course is designed to teach digital artists the fundamental and advanced artistic anatomy and how this knowledge is applied to illustration, character design, modeling, rigging, and animation.
 Each lecture draws heavily on lessons from the old masters and combines them with photography and medical imaging data to show how complicated anatomy can be broken down into functional shapes and mechanisms.

 The course covers proportions, critical bony landmarks, mechanics of the skeleton, and gives a comprehensive look at all the muscles of the body and how they influence surface form and mechanical function.
 Frequent exercises give students a chance to apply their knowledge, and regular critiques of images from the “Gallery Abominate” put a humorous but educational spin on the anatomical challenges artists commonly face.
 Artists leave the course with knowledge that will immediately improve their work and a solid foundation in anatomy that will allow them to continue to learn and improve on their own.

-The course has been running for five years and has met with great success teaching both aspiring and professional artists.
-Clients include artists from:
+The course has been running for ten years and has met with great success teaching both aspiring and professional artists.
+Entertainment clients include:

 … and many others.